dudash/openshift-workshops/www/LABS-MASTERLIST.md

 ## workshop-lab-devmanage.md
 Covers basic developer focused tasks to manage an app in your Open Shift development environment

+## workshop-lab-rollbacks.md
+Covers how to setup webhooks and perform rollbacks

+## workshop-lab-replicationrecovery.md
+Covers replication of pods and the recovery features Open Shift provides

+## workshop-lab-labels.md
+Covers the topic of labels within Open Shift and when/how to use them

 ## workshop-lab-secrets.md
 Covers developer usage of secrets to hide sensitive information and make it available to your containers - Coming soon.

-## workshop-lab-rollbacks.md
-Covers how to setup webhooks and perform rollbacks - Coming soon.

-## workshop-lab-labels.md
-Covers the topic of labels within Open Shift and when/how to use them - Coming soon.

 ## workshop-lab-storage.md
 Covers hooking up a database in your Open Shift environment  - Coming soon.

-## workshop-lab-replicationrecovery.md
-Covers replication of pods and the recovery features Open Shift provides - Coming soon.

 ## workshop-lab-cicd.md
 Covers integration with some example CI/CD tools and walks through an example use case - Coming soon.